Genre-Specific Xperience: Tracks and music videos

 Genre-Specific Xperience opens with "Hip Hop Spa," the easiest track for Qadiri to create due to hip hop's “broad visual language.”
 "Hip Hop Spa" includes chanting, steel drums, and drum machines.
 As Benns summarized Kamau Patton's video for the song, it "depicts typical hip-hop video elements—money, women, drugs—and films them in a disaffected, distorted and rough manner."
 Both Patton and Qadiri also took into consideration the similarities between being in "solitary confinement in a spa" and being isolated from other humans in prison when making the track and visuals.
 "D-Medley" continues the structure of "Hip Hop Spa," maintaining the chants, steel drum sounds, and electronic drums and adding trance-style synthesizers to it.
 "D-Medley"'s video was produced by Thunder Horse and, as Flood wrote, "explores the fantasy realm through culled YouTube footage of bodacious babes."

 "How Can I Resist U" and "Corpcore" are Genre-Specific Xperiences more dancefloor-suitable tracks.
 "How Can I Resist U" consists of what Reynaldo described as "stuttering snares, tweaked vocal samples, and thick, lurching bass tones."
-The track's video was directed by Sophia Al-Maria and was described by Qadiri as a "love letter to London, dubstep and being a Gulf Arab" The video is a collection of footage downloaded from YouTube of females dancing at mens-only parties in the Middle East.
+The track's video was directed by Sophia Al-Maria and was described by Qadiri as a "love letter to London, dubstep and being a Gulf Arab" The video is a collection of footage downloaded from YouTube of females dancing at men's-only parties in the Middle East.
 As Qadiri explained, "The video is about temptation and the relationship between the Gulf and London, how London represents a kind of forbidden fruits playground for Gulf Arabs for several decades now."